willll/Saturn-SDK-GCC-SH2/README.md

 have made changes to build on a non-supported operating system, please use GitHub to make a pull request.
 All new build platforms are very much appreciated.

-Mac OS X is supported by way of Misty De Meo.

 In order to successfully build GCC, the following environment variables need to be defined: